 The tentatively recognised Anthropocene epoch, in its broadest and most general sense, illustrates the growing exigent impacts of modern human interactions – or perhaps, more accurately, it’s far-reaching disruptions – across multitudes of ecological services; both now, and into the far future.

 Though generally undesirable, not all of these latter material legacies are, however, so innocuous across time.
 As with every technological advancement that far outpaces social adjustments, ethical foresight and legislative not yet written, our civilisations have excelled – unwittingly or otherwise – in establishing protracted, indelible legacies with potential long-term implications over intervals of geological time.
 These are enduring, interlinked problems that, in conjunction with the uncertainty of other immediate factors and precarious ‘tipping points’, may lead to an increased risk of slowly burning out pathways future civilisations may, or indeed can, wish to take at defined ‘crisis points’.
 As the philosopher Roman Krznaric writes of such undesirable ecological legacies; “There is a significant chance at some point the arrow (i.e. an undesirable legacy) is going to land with devastating effects… We have a responsibility to take action today to mitigate the future impacts of arrows we fire.
 In fact, the fewer we fire, the better”.
 This ‘cone of possibility’ into the future keeps widening, but we may discover that our certainty in forecasting growth and stability, if it ever existed, is now incrementally narrowing with the amount of ‘arrows’ we fire at posterity, and their prospective living standards.

 Some of this 'alternative heritage' is readily apparent, and subject to international discourse and oversight by a number of global stewardship entities, including; bioethics observatories, climate and biosphere regulators, planetary protection authorities, hazardous waste custodians, and scientists engaged within conservation or monitoring programmes of afflicted ecosystems.
 Others are not so easily recognised and quantified, presently in a state of assessment, or are simply eclipsed by the overwhelming social, political, cultural and technological demands of today's burgeoning civilisations.
 Yet, much like the multitude of exigent impacts mentioned above, contemporary generations will likely not directly experience the long-term impacts of these legacies.
-This is often due to an associated lag apparent within various complex planetary systems between initial action, emergent impacts and consequential experiences, as well as propensities for intentional concealment (or waste internment) and eventual recovery (accidental or otherwise).
+This is often due to an associated lag apparent within various complex planetary systems between initial action, emergent impacts, and consequential experiences, as well as propensities for intentional concealment (or waste internment) and eventual recovery (accidental or otherwise).
 For instance, waste trapped in frozen environments require meltwater, or a gradually heating regional climate, to re-volatise the contamination and actively transport it elsewhere by natural processes.
-In the grand theatre of time however, the days of tomorrow will inevitably become someone's today.
+In the grand theatres of time however, the days of tomorrow will inevitably become someone's today.
 Moreover, we are adept at perceiving small-scale changes over experienced ‘slow’ timeframes to recognise an impending future scenario – for example, observing the slow ebb and flow of rising sea levels, only acknowledging the environmental changes when the water is lapping at our feet, or doorstep.

 There are some historical precedents for strategies of longer-term thinking and planning, for instance, in producing waste management strategies such as the terminal phase of the nuclear fuel cycle; plans which intend to deter inadvertent future human intrusion in hazardous deep geological repositories across centuries, and even millennia.
 The nuclear waste legacy argument is, perhaps, the most iconic example of these protracted impacts, and the multinational approaches pioneered to mitigate future risks posed by these hazardous materials, given the experienced traumas still alive in modern memory.
-However, some more recently identified legacies possess much less historical scrutiny, ethical foresight and rational engagement within their projected future impacts.
+However, some more recently identified legacies possess much less historical scrutiny, ethical foresight, and rational engagement within their projected future impacts.
 Some examples of these comparatively latent perennial legacies include safety control measures and standards for the bioaccumulation of Persistent Organic Pollutants (POPs), potential rogue gene cycles which will continue to alter host ecosystems in unpredictable ways, discarded bio-chemical hazardous wastes, and the robust conservation of perishable Climate Records (i.e. datasets derived from materials with a limited window for repeated testing and evaluation – for example, the isotopic chronology of atmospheric climate records preserved in ice cores) for long-term stewardship across the ages.
 The initial three examples listed above, already possess international legislative obligations, but compliance and remediation operations are tenuous.
 As inheritors of these legacies, all of us alive today bear responsibility even though we are not to directly blame for what happened years ago, but it is our responsibility to make sure that these problems are at least documented, if not resolved, by our generations.
 Recognising these generational legacies, and conserving vistas of knowledge about this ‘alternative heritage’, is therefore crucial for future studies, remediation actions, and planning by those who will perhaps, one day, inherit them.

-Undertaking this immense and gruelling precautionary task of identifying what deep-time legacies the silent masses of our descendants will ‘need to know’ is, of course, subject to our own value judgements, worldviews, sociocultural paradigms and evolving mindsets – principles mapped onto counterpart philosophies that will inevitably emerge in tandem with succeeding chapter of world history after present-day generations.
-There are some recognisable legacies that conform to this ‘essential’ categorisation of information, and forecasting other emergent impacts is very much in an ontologically fluid state – subject to persistent observation, identification, revision, reflection and reinvention of our collective knowledge by the scientific and ethical disciplines involved within these fields of research.
+Undertaking this immense and gruelling precautionary task of identifying what deep-time legacies the silent masses of our descendants will ‘need to know’ is, of course, subject to our own value judgements, worldviews, sociocultural paradigms, and evolving mindsets – principles mapped onto counterpart philosophies that will inevitably emerge in tandem with succeeding chapter of world history after present-day generations.
+There are some recognisable legacies that conform to this ‘essential’ categorisation of information, and forecasting other emergent impacts is very much in an ontologically fluid state – subject to persistent observation, identification, revision, reflection, and reinvention of our collective knowledge by the scientific and ethical disciplines involved within these fields of research.
 At present, much of these identified legacies can be demarcated into two broadly interlinked categories; documentation of material legacies (physical wastes, transient contamination, and other static deposits), and also caches of information deemed significant for future custodianship and knowledge about Earth.
 As an example of the latter field, our own observations of Near-Earth Object (NEO) orbital trajectories document distant rocky and metallic objects of concern for future collision probabilities.
-These observed trajectories are still subject to future gravitational perturbations which disrupt our calculated probabilities, and therefore we will need to be periodically adjusted over time (if even observable) to compensate as an active cultural custom in memory retention and risk management – maintaining accurate information and memory for a transient, material legacy.
-Other explored subjects may eventually be seen as fanciful musings, as with the uncertainty surrounding GMO debates, but in the absence of knowledge, we should err on the side of precaution when investigating the profound unknowns from short-termism thinking in this ‘age of the now’.
+These observed trajectories are still subject to future gravitational perturbations which disrupt our calculated probabilities, and therefore we will need to be periodically adjust this information over time (if objects are even re-observable) to compensate as an active cultural custom in memory retention and risk management – maintaining accurate information and memory for a transient, material legacy.
+Other explored subjects may eventually be seen as fanciful musings, as with the uncertainty surrounding GMO debates but, in the absence of any reliable knowledge, we should err on the side of precaution when investigating the profound unknowns from short-termism thinking in this ongoing ‘age of the now’.

 ‘The wheel of tomorrow’, subdivided into identified legacy research categories, along with the current phase of development.

-The tenure of our programme in establishing this legacy library, consists of 9 interdependent phases:
+The tenure of our programme in establishing this inaugural library, consists of 9 interdependent phases:

 Auditing – compiling extensive catalogues of select legacy categories, in order to establish an overview of these enduring phenomena for further education and research applications.